-One of the more exciting characteristics of this project (for me, at least) is the opportunity to work with, not only my Muffin brothers, Billy and Paul, and my own son, George, but many talented friends of mine that I’ve known over the years and, in some instances, just met.
+One of the more exciting characteristics of this project (for me, at least) is the opportunity to work with, not only my own son, George on drums, but many talented friends of mine that I’ve known over the years and, in some instances, just met.
 In this way, Manna/Mirage will serve as a kind of ever-shifting digital ‘meeting place’.

-So I Hope you enjoy the website.
-It’s brand new, so give us some time to spruce it up and tweak it a bit.
-Consider it a work in progress.
-And, of course, thank you all so much for your interest and your support.
+Thank you all so much for your interest and your support.
 This would not have been possible without my Facebook ‘family’ that I cherish and depend on so much.
-It was all your responses that gave me the confidence to go ahead with this project.
+It was all of your positive responses that gave me the confidence to go ahead with this project.

 ~ Dave Newhouse